avour/kivypaystack/README.md

         request: instance of kivy.urlrequest.UrlRequest

-        result: a decode json dictionary
+        result: a decided json dictionary
     '''
     if action == 'charge':  # if a charge transaction was passed print(result_type, result)